mdjbru-teaching-material/turku_course/index.md

 The course will be from 9am to 17pm, with a one-hour lunch break and some coffee breaks along the way.
 People can stay after the course (17pm-18pm) if they have some questions on what was taught during the day.

+# How much credits can I get from the course?

+The plan is to provide 2 credits to students attending the three days and fulfilling the homework tasks.
+For more information, please contact [Niklas Wahlberg](mailto:niklas.wahlberg@utu.fi) who is the responsible person for the students.